tumpio/requestcontrol/_locales/en/manual.rst

 the original request by changing the parts of the original URL (e.g. by instructing requests to redirect to a different port).

-Both methods may be used same time.
+Both methods may be combined.
 Redirect instructions will be parsed and applied first to the request URL before parameter expansions.

 Parameter expansion may also be used within a redirect instruction.